hlovatt/PyBoardTypeshed/README.md

 ## Using the typesheds

-There are three ways of installing the Typesheds: hopefully in the future via plugins, manually install into the IDE, and copy the `.pyi` files into a project.
+There are four ways of installing the Typesheds: via an IDE plugin, manually install into the IDE, use PyPI, copy the `.pyi` files into a project, and manually copy the `.pyi` files into a project.

 ### Via an IDE plugin

 #### For PyCharm

-Currently, October 2021, JetBrains have added many of these typesheds to their MicroPython plugin (many thanks to JetBrains and in particular Andrey Vlasovskikh).
+Currently, December 2021, JetBrains have added many of these typesheds to their MicroPython plugin (many thanks to JetBrains and in particular Andrey Vlasovskikh).
 Therefore, installing the JetBrains Micropython plugin will be the easiest solution and also